kchalasa/ExData_Plotting1/README.md

 * dataDownload.R – Function to download and unzip the data
 * loadData.R – Function to load the filtered data into a data frame for plotting.

+For these R source code files to work normally, place all the files .R files in the current working directory of your R workspace.

 ````

 The four plots that you will need to construct are shown below.